Luis Robert Preview, Player Props: White Sox vs. Orioles

-Luis Robert -- .184 average over his past 10 games -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Grayson Rodriguez on the hill, on August 28 at 7:05 PM ET.
+Luis Robert -- .211 average over his past 10 games -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Dean Kremer on the mound, on August 29 at 7:05 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-4 with two doubles) against the Athletics.
+He had two hits (going 2-for-3 with a double) in his most recent game against the Orioles.

 Luis Robert Game Info & Props vs. the Orioles